Ishtar (film): Pre-production

 Warren Beatty felt indebted to Elaine May, who, in addition to co-writing his 1978 hit Heaven Can Wait, had done a major uncredited rewrite on the script of his Academy Award-winning Reds and helped immensely with its post-production.
 He began looking for a project that she could write and direct.
-She had never, he believed, had a sufficiently protective producer, and by starring in and producing her next film he could give her the chance to make the film he believed her to be creatively and commercially capable of making.
+She never had a sufficiently protective producer, and by starring in and producing her next film he could give her the chance to make the film he believed her to be creatively and commercially capable of making.

 At a dinner with Beatty and Bert Fields, their agent, May said she would like to do a variant on the Road to ... films of Bing Crosby and Bob Hope, set in the Middle East.
 Her idea would feature Beatty and a co-star as a mediocre singer-songwriter duo who would go to Morocco and get caught in the crossfire between the Central Intelligence Agency and a local left-wing guerrilla group.
 She thought it would be funny to cast Beatty against type as the Hope part, the bumbler of the duo, while the co-star, possibly Dustin Hoffman, would play the self-assured ladies' man that Crosby usually portrayed.

 Hoffman, who was also indebted to May for her extensive uncredited rewrite on Tootsie, initially turned it down due to "misgivings".
 At Beatty's request, the two met with May and Hoffman's creative confidant, playwright Murray Schisgal.
 The latter two felt that the plot in Morocco overwhelmed the rest of the film and that it "should not leave New York".
 Hoffman was finally persuaded by Beatty's assurances that he would provide May with the room she needed to work.
 When May finished the script, Beatty, Hoffman, and some other friends including Charles Grodin had a meeting and read-through at Beatty's house.
 All present agreed that the script needed work, but it was funny and could be a hit.

 Beatty went to Columbia Pictures production head Guy McElwaine, who years before had been his publicist, instructing Fields, "Bert, anything she wants.
 Period.
 That's my negotiating position."
 Despite the prospect of having two major stars on the same project with a well-regarded writer, McElwaine did not immediately approve it.
-He worried about the effects of having Beatty, Hoffman, and May on the same set because they were all known to be perfectionists.
+He worried about the effects of having Beatty, Hoffman and May on the same set because they were all known to be perfectionists.
 May, in particular, had a reputation for shooting as much raw footage as Beatty or Stanley Kubrick.
 However, McElwaine was also afraid the property could be a hit for another studio if Columbia passed, because Beatty had a solid record of commercial success in his four movies as producer and star.